digitranslab/jumpstart/docs/versioned_docs/version-2.13.0/setup/kubernetes.md

 :::

 :::info
-If there are self signed HTTPS endpoints that Tooljet needs to connect to, please make sure that `NODE_EXTRA_CA_CERTS` environment variable is set to the absolute path containing the certificates.
+If there are self signed HTTPS endpoints that Jumpstart needs to connect to, please make sure that `NODE_EXTRA_CA_CERTS` environment variable is set to the absolute path containing the certificates.
 You can make use of kubernetes secrets to mount the certificate file onto the containers.
 :::

-4. Verify if ToolJet is running
+4. Verify if JumpStart is running

    ```bash
     kubectl get pods
    ```

 5. Create a Kubernetes services to publish the Kubernetes deployment that you've created.
 This step varies with cloud providers.
-We have a [template](https://raw.githubusercontent.com/ToolJet/ToolJet/main/deploy/kubernetes/service.yaml) for exposing the ToolJet server as a service using an AWS loadbalancer.
+We have a [template](https://raw.githubusercontent.com/digitranslab/jumpstart/main/deploy/kubernetes/service.yaml) for exposing the JumpStart server as a service using an AWS loadbalancer.

    **Examples:**